 “Courageous people do not fear forgiving, for the sake of peace.”

 Oh, what I would have given to have flexibility as a natural talent!
 Unfortunately, I really didn’t and for years I saw giving in and admitting to mistakes as a sign of personal failure.
-It took me years to learn to be ok with making a mistake and generously admitting to it.
+It took me years to learn to be okay with making a mistake and generously admitting to it.
 Forgiving people for the mistakes they make is just as big of an asset.
 Once you can forgive yourself and others for things that went wrong, it opens the way to resolving any issue.

 So, how to learn if, like me, you’re not a natural?
 I believe this is basically a mindset that you can push yourself to adopt.